chef/chef-web-docs/content/resources/chef_gem/_index.md

 - property: gem_binary
   ruby_type: String
   required: false
-  default_value: Chefs built-in gem binary
+  default_value: Chef's built-in gem binary
   new_in: null
   description_list:
   - markdown: 'The path of a gem binary to use for the installation.
 By default,